-Amigo has collaborated with hundreds of diverse theater, music, and dance artists (and poets).
-His theater, dramatic, and music performance works have been presented and supported by the Flea Theater, La Jolla Playhouse, PUBLIC Theater, Rattlestick Theater, CalArts Center for New Performance, Ma-Yi Theater Company, LAByrinth Theater Company, Cherry Lane Theater, Danish Arts Council, Woolly Mammoth Theatre Company (Washington, D.C.), Grand Performances (LA), Oslo Elsewhere, Atlantic Theater, Brava Theater (San Francisco), Clemente Soto Vélez Cultural Center, New Dramatists, 59E59, Cornerstone Theater Company, The Coterie, Inner-City Arts (LA), Teatro del Pueblo (Minneapolis), ASK Playwright/Composer Labs, American Lyric Theater, Sundance Institute Film Composer Labs, NYC Children’s Theatre, Asian Pacific Performance Exchange (APPEX/UCLA Center for Intercultural Performance), CSU Dominguez Hills, CSU Stanislaus, CSU Northridge, University of Oregon, Bates College, UM (Farmington, MA), CSU San Diego, UC Riverside, NYU, and CSI (CUNY), World Festival of Sacred Music (LA), Vision Festival (NYC), NYC Latin Free Jazz Festival, and the Alternative Guitar Festival, among many others.
+Amigo has collaborated with hundreds of diverse theater, music, film, and dance artists.
+His work has been presented and supported by institutions including the Flea Theater, La Jolla Playhouse, PUBLIC Theater, Rattlestick Theater, Ma-Yi Theater Company, LAByrinth Theater, Cherry Lane Theater, Woolly Mammoth (Washington, DC), Grand Performances (LA), New Dramatists, 59E59, ASK Playwright/Composer Lab, Sundance Institute Film Composer Labs, Asian Pacific Performance Exchange (APPEX/UCLA Center for Intercultural Performance), World Festival of Sacred Music (LA), Vision Festival (NYC), NYC Latin Free Jazz Festival, and the Alternative Guitar Festival, among many others.